Justin R. Walker

-Early life, family, and education
+Early life and education

-Walker was raised in Louisville and attended St. Xavier High School.
+Walker was born and raised in Louisville, Kentucky.
 He was named after Justin Hayward, the front man for the musical group The Moody Blues.
 His father is Terry Martin Walker, a real estate appraiser.
 His mother, Deborah, and father divorced in 1985 after nine years of marriage.
 Walker says that he was raised by a "a single working mom" who "made indescribable sacrifices to provide me, the first in my family to graduate from college, with the opportunities she didn’t have herself."
 Terry Walker claims to have also raised Justin, but Justin cut ties from his father once he moved to college.
 The relationship is still estranged despite attempts from Terry Walker.
-His step-grandfather, Norton Cohen, was president of the Acme Paper Stock Company and a prominent member of Louisville's Jewish community, while his maternal grandfather, Frank R. Metts, was a millionaire real estate broker who the New York Times characterized as a "power broker in Kentucky."
+His step-grandfather, Norton Cohen, was president of the Acme Paper Stock Company and a prominent member of Louisville's Jewish community, while his maternal grandfather, Frank R. Metts, was a millionaire real estate broker who The New York Times characterized as a "power broker in Kentucky."

 Walker grew up in a Democratic household, though his mother had supported Republican Mitch McConnell when Walker was 8 years old.
 Walker became active in Republican politics at an early age.
-While in high school, Walker's step-grandfather arranged to have Walker interview Mitch McConnell for a class paper.
-In 2002, while he was a college student, Walker interned for McConnell.
+While a student at Louisville's St. Xavier High School, Walker's step-grandfather arranged to have him interview Mitch McConnell for a class paper, and Walker later interned for McConnell as a college student.

-Walker graduated from Duke University in 2004 with a Bachelor of Arts summa cum laude.
-He worked as a speechwriter for U.S. Secretary of Defense Donald Rumsfeld from 2005 to 2006, then attended Harvard Law School, where he was a notes editor on the Harvard Law Review and graduated in 2009 with a Juris Doctor magna cum laude.
+After high school, Walker studied political science at Duke University, graduating in 2004 with a Bachelor of Arts, summa cum laude, and Phi Beta Kappa membership.
+In 2003, Walker studied at New College, Oxford.
+From 2005 to 2006, Walker was a speechwriter for U.S. Secretary of Defense Donald Rumsfeld.
+He then attended Harvard Law School, where he was a notes editor on the Harvard Law Review.
+He graduated in 2009 with a Juris Doctor, magna cum laude.

 Legal career

-Upon graduating from law school, Walker spent one year in private practice at the law firm Gibson Dunn.
-He served as a law clerk to then-judge Brett Kavanaugh of the U.S. Court of Appeals for the District of Columbia Circuit from 2010 to 2011 and for justice Anthony Kennedy of the U.S. Supreme Court from 2011 to 2012.
+After law school, Walker spent one year in private practice at the law firm Gibson Dunn.
+He was a law clerk to then-judge Brett Kavanaugh of the District of Columbia Circuit from 2010 to 2011 and for justice Anthony Kennedy of the U.S. Supreme Court from 2011 to 2012.

 After his clerkships, Walker returned to Gibson Dunn from 2012 to 2013.
 During the Brett Kavanaugh confirmation hearings for the Supreme Court, Walker gave 119 interviews to the media defending Kavanaugh, and gave several paid speeches to the Federalist Society.
 He has been a member of the Federalist Society since 2006.

-From 2015-19, Walker served as an associate professor at the University of Louisville School of Law, where he taught legal writing.
+From 2015 to 2019, Walker was a professor at the University of Louisville School of Law, where he taught legal writing.
 In July 2018, Walker had a paper published in The George Washington Law Review reflecting on President Trump's dismissal of FBI Director James Comey and arguing, "calls for an independent F.B.I. are misguided and dangerous... the F.B.I. must not operate as an independent agency.
 It must be accountable to the President."